 Search Coverage List, Models & Reports

 Search Results1-10 out of 75

-We are revising our estimates for MCO / Drug Retail coverage post 1Q19 results.
-We are also updating our price targets across our coverage universe to reflect 1) revised earnings est laid out in this note and 2) an incremental group discount vs. S&P given the ongoing political uncertainties.
-See table below, links to all updated models and new PT build-up on page 2 for further details.
-We continue to rate the MCO group Market Perform with top picks remaining ANTM & UNH.
+With this note we are updating our models for MCO / Drug Retail coverage post 2Q19 results.
+We are also updating our price targets across our coverage universe to reflect 1) revised earnings est laid out in this note and 2) current S&P multiple of 16.25x (previously used 16.0x).
+Please see links to all updated models and new PT build-up on page 2 for further details.
+We continue to rate the MCO group Market Perform with top picks remaining ANTM, HUM and UNH.